pulukuriBhavya/EPAI_Session4/README.md

 - invertsign function chnages the sign of the given Qualean number
 - le function returns true if obj1 is less than or equal to obj 2
 - lt function returns true if obj1 is less than obj 2
+- mul function multiplies the two Qualean
+- sqrt function returns the square root of a qualean number
+- bool function returns the boolean value of a qualean number

 ### test_session4.py